ciwchris/blog/posts/2023-08-30-why-not-to-ask-doctors-for-their-advice.md

 If I trust an authority then I place a high value on their guidance.
 I believe their guidance is often accurate.
 But at times they may overprescribe their service, because that is what they have persuaded themselves to be helpful.

-I still believe it is wise to ask for guidance from an authority, but I'll be seconding guessing doing so and examining more closely what they have to say.
+I still believe it is wise to ask for guidance from an authority, but I'll be second guessing, and examining more closely what they have to say.